- Adaptive Leadership

 Decisiveness: Use an agreed-upon system for choosing a solution, which can include assigning pros and cons to solutions, identifying mandatory results, getting feedback about solutions, choosing the decision-maker(s), and finishing or repeating the process.

-How to Improve Problem-Solving Skills
+How Can You Improve Your Problem-Solving Skills?

 Ask and Listen: Don’t expect to solve every problem alone.
 Ask for advice, and listen to it carefully.